 The Only Solution That Worked for Me

 Unfortunately, I got the “critical software update is required for your mac” when I was traveling outside of the US in South America where there are no Apple Stores.
-I spent a good five hours on the phone with Apple in the US trying to find a quick solution, but was unsuccessful.
+I spent a good five hours on the phone with Apple in the US trying to find a solution, but was unsuccessful.
 I had to lug around my useless MacBook Pro for three more weeks before I could take it to an Apple store in the United States.

 At the Apple Store in the US, they ran some basic diagnostic tests.
 After an hour, I was told they needed to keep my laptop for further extensive diagnostics that would take three days alone.
 My frustration must’ve been evident, because the guy helping me at the Genius Bar went back to the “lead genius” for advice.
 Ultimately, they decided to skip the extensive diagnostics, figuring it was a hardware issue, and sent my MacBook Pro directly to an Apple service center to be repaired.
 They estimated 11 days before I’d have my MacBook Pro fixed and shipped to my home address.

 To my delight, my fixed MacBook Pro arrived to my house via FedEx just three days later.
 As you can see by the AppleCare Service Product Service Summary above, they had to replace the Logic Board.
+Thank goodness that my MacBook was still under warranty because otherwise I would have had to pay hundreds of dollars to have it fixed.

 Misleading Error Message